jpedro/jpedro.github.io/random.md

 but I understand that for managers, that need to justify development ~costs~ time, that is truly meaningless.

 So Scrum filled that gap.
-It's basically being a way to get workers to estimate, commit to some sort of deadline and track their progress.
+It's a way to get workers to estimate, commit to some sort of deadline and track their progress.
+This is obviously important.
-This is fine.

 The problem is that managers fail to grasp how hard is to get back into a coding flow state of mind after meetings.
 It can take hours.